-for $\eta = (\alpha, \gamma)$ ($\alpha, \gamma \colon \calX \to \bbR$).
-As introduced in Section~\ref{sec:setup}, we refer to this estimator as the AIPW estimator.
-We prove that under certain conditions, the proposed estimator is asymptotically normal.
+As introduced in Section~\ref{sec:setup}, we refer to this estimator as the ARW estimator.

-We first make the following assumption. \begin{assumption}[Donsker condition or cross fitting] Either of the followings holds: (i) the hypothesis classes $\calA$ and $\calM$ belong to the Donsker class, or (ii) $\widehat{\gamma}$ and $\widehat{\alpha}$ are estimated via cross fitting. \end{assumption}
+\begin{assumption}[Donsker condition or cross fitting] Either of the following holds: (i) the hypothesis classes $\calH$ and $\calM$ are Donsker, or (ii) $\widehat{\gamma}$ and $\widehat{\alpha}$ are estimated via cross fitting. \end{assumption}

-For example, the Donsker condition holds when the bracketing entropy of $\calA$ is finite.
-In contrast, it is violated in high-dimensional regression or series regression settings where the model complexity diverges as $n \to \infty$.
-For neural networks, the assumption holds if both the number of layers and the width are finite.
-However, if these quantities grow with the sample size, the assumption is no longer valid.
+For example, the Donsker condition holds when the bracketing entropy of $\calH$ is finite.
+In contrast, it fails in high-dimensional or series regression settings where the model complexity diverges as $n \to \infty$.
+For neural networks, the condition can hold when both the number of layers and the width are fixed.
+If these quantities grow with the sample size, cross fitting is typically used instead.

-Even if the Donsker condition does not hold, we can still establish asymptotic normality by employing sample splitting \citep{Klaassen1987consistentestimation}.
-There are various ways to implement sample splitting, and one of the most well-known is cross fitting, used in debiased machine learning \citep{Chernozhukov2018doubledebiased}.
-In debiased machine learning, the dataset is split into several folds, and the nuisance parameters are estimated using only a subset of the folds.
-This ensures that in $m\bigp{W_i, \widehat{\gamma}} + \widehat{\alpha}(X_i)\p{Y_i - \widehat{\gamma}(X_i)}$, the observations $(X_i, Y_i)$ are not used to construct $\widehat{\gamma}$ and $\widehat{\alpha}$.
-For more details, see \citet{Chernozhukov2018doubledebiased}.